 The initial therapy for DLBCL typically consists of multi-agent cytotoxic drugs in combination with the monoclonal antibody rituximab (Rituxan®, Roche).
 In patients with DLBCL who are not elderly and who have good organ function, high dose chemotherapy with stem cell transplantation is often used.
-Newer targeted agents such as the BTK inhibitor ibrutinib (Imbruvica®, Pharmacyclics) and the immunomodulatory drug lenalidomide (Revlimid®, Celgene) have shown activity in DLBCL.
-There are also a number of other widely used anti-cancer agents that have broad labels which include NHL, and some of these are being evaluated alone or in combination for the treatment of patients with DLBCL that have relapsed after treatment with chemotherapy.
-Other anti-cancer agents are also being evaluated in the treatment of DLBCL, including but not limited to, MOR-208 (MorphoSys), polatuzumab vedotin (Roche), umbralisib/ublituximab (TG Therapeutics), mosunetuzumab (Roche), ADCT-402 (ADC Therapeutics), zanubrutinib (Beigene), Afinitor® (everolimus, Novartis), venetoclax (Abbvie), acalabrutinib (Acerta Pharma), Blincyto (blinatumomab, Amgen), Imfinzi (durvalumab, AstraZeneca), Opdivo® (nivolumab, BMS), Bavencio (avelumab, Pfizer/EMD Serono) and Adcetris® (brentuximab vendotin, Seattle Genetics).
-In addition, Kymriah (Novartis) and Yescarta (Kite/Gilead), both CAR-T therapies, have been approved as a treatment for patients with DLBCL and other CAR-T therapies are currently in clinical development.
+Over the past two years, three therapeutic interventions have been approved in the United States for the treatment of patients with relapsed refractory DLBCL, or RR DLBCL, who have received at least two prior therapies: tisagenlecleucel (Kymriah®, Novartis) and axicabtagene ciloleucel (Yescarta®, Kite/Gilead), both CAR-T therapies, and polatuzumab vedotin (Policy®, Genentech/Roche).
+On December 30, 2019, MorphoSys announced its submission of a biologics license application (BLA) to the FDA for tafasitamab in RR DLBCL.
+Newer targeted agents such as the BTK inhibitor ibrutinib (Imbruvica®, Pharmacyclics) and the immunomodulatory drug lenalidomide (Revlimid®, Celgene) have also shown activity in DLBCL.
+There are also a number of other widely used anticancer agents that have broad labels which include NHL, and some of these are being evaluated alone or in combination for the treatment of patients with DLBCL that have relapsed after treatment with chemotherapy.
+Other anti-cancer agents are also being evaluated in the treatment of DLBCL, including but not limited to, tafasitamab (MOR-208, MorphoSys), polatuzumab vedotin (PolivyTM, Roche), magrolimab (Hu5F9-G4, Forty Seven, Inc.), umbralisib/ublituximab (TG Therapeutics), mosunetuzumab (Roche), ADCT-402 (ADC Therapeutics), zanubrutinib (BrukinsaTM, Beigene), everolimus (Afinitor®, Novartis), venetoclax (Venclexta®, Abbvie), acalabrutinib (Calquence®, Acerta Pharma), blinatumomab (Blincyto®, Amgen), durvalumab (Imfinzi®, AstraZeneca), nivolumab (Opdivo®, BMS), pembrolizumab (Keytruda®, Merck), avelumab (Bavencio®, Pfizer/EMD Serono) and brentuximab vendotin (Adcetris®, Seattle Genetics).
+In addition, other CAR-T therapies are currently in clinical development.